Pet Air Travel

 - Always make advanced reservations or arrangements with the airline when you are making your own reservations.
 The airline always reserves the right to refuse travel if there are too many pets on board, so make sure you advise them early.

-Whether your pet will travel with you in the cabin or as checked luggage in the cargo area (this will be primarily determined by size), your pet will need to be contained in a kennel or container for the entire trip.
+Whether your pet will travel with you in the cabin or as checked luggage in the cargo area (this will be primarily determined by size), your pet will need to be contained in a dog crate or cat carrier for the entire trip.
 Most pet supply stores carry both soft-sided (for in cabin travel) and hard-sided kennels approved for air travel.
 Additionally, the airlines also sell kennels at the counter.
 As always, check with the airline first to arrange for this purchase.

 In selecting a kennel, you must first determine the proper size.
 Your pet’s size is determined by the following: